-The following graph sets forth the hypothetical back-tested performance of the Index based on the hypothetical back-tested weekly closing levels of the Index from January 2, 2015 through August 12, 2016, and the historical performance of the Index based on the weekly historical closing levels of the Index from August 19, 2016 through May 22, 2020.
+The following graph sets forth the hypothetical back-tested performance of the Index from January 2, 2015 through August 12, 2016, and the historical performance of the Index based on the weekly historical closing levels of the Index from August 19, 2016 through July 24, 2020.
 The Index was established on August 16, 2016, as represented by the vertical line in the following graph.
 All data to the left of that vertical line reflect hypothetical back-tested performance of the Index.
 All data to the right of that vertical line reflect actual historical performance of the Index.
-The closing level of the Index on May 27, 2020 was 365.712.
+The closing level of the Index on July 29, 2020 was 369.084.
 We obtained the closing levels above and below from the Bloomberg Professional service ("Bloomberg"), without independent verification.